 Aspect of implementation of the transparency framework that should be improved Recommendation for improvement Nigeria does not yet have the necessary information gathering process in place.
-Nigeria is currently in the process of putting in place the administrative framework which would enable identifying and keeping track on the relevant future rulings as well as ensuring efficient review and supervision mechanism.
-As the process has not yet been completed, the recommendation remains in place.
 Nigeria is recommended to ensure that it has put in place an effective information gathering process to identify all relevant past and future rulings and all potential exchange jurisdictions and to implement a review and supervision mechanism, as soon as possible.
-This recommendation remains unchanged since the 2021 peer review report.
 Nigeria does not yet have a process to complete the templates on relevant rulings, to make them available to the Competent Authority for exchange of information, and to exchange them with relevant jurisdictions.
-Nigeria is currently in the process of putting in place the administrative framework which ensures a process for making the information on rulings available to the competent authority.
-As the process has not yet been completed, the recommendation remains in place.
 Nigeria is recommended to develop a process to complete the templates for all relevant rulings and to ensure that the exchanges of information on rulings occur in accordance with the form and timelines under the transparency framework going forward.
-This recommendation remains unchanged since the 2021 peer review report.